AMC Gremlin Power Station

 VOTE; DON'T CLICK ON THOSE AMC HATER SITES!

 Of all the vehicles AMC made, only certain Jeep brand products were able to achieve an aura of high social status.
-Generally speaking, owning a Gremlin doesn't produce seething envy in the eyes of other people like the 'real' status cars do.
-A person who has chosen to drive a particular AMC car will most likely find conversations about it's weirdness, perceived low quality, or how American Motors went out business.
+There are exceptions like the 52 SS/AMXs and the 6 AMX/3s, but generally speaking, owning a Gremlin doesn't produce seething envy in the eyes of other people like the 'real' status cars do.
+A person who has chosen to drive a particular AMC car will most likely find themselves shucking off comments about it's perceived low quality, or how American Motors went out business.
 That's just where they're placed in the car scene pecking order.

-American Motors Corporation did not go out of business, but that's another story.
+American Motors Corporation did not go out of business, but that's another story... ever heard of AM General?

 Another person said 'you gotta have thick skin, when you have an AMC'.
 Hence, a deliberate positive mental adjustment is key to being able to enjoy the cars.